Closed

 Processing and Agreement

-- Applications are assessed against program principles, funding stream criteria, need, sustainability, outcomes, and collaboration.
+- Eligible applications will be reviewed against the program principles and funding stream criteria, financial sustainability, demonstrated need, anticipated outcomes, and collaboration.

-- All applicants are notified in writing of the decision.
+- All applicants will be notified of the outcome of their funding application.

-- Funding allocations require final approval from the Commissioner of Social Services.
+- All projects and funding allocations will be subject to the approval of the Commissioner of Social Services.

 Additional information